sourcegraph/handbook/content/departments/product-engineering/product/process/rollout_process.md

 ### After merge, before launch

 1. **Gather internal feedback:** Enable the feature flag in the [Sourcegraph organization settings](https://sourcegraph.com/organizations/sourcegraph/settings) to enable your feature for all Sourcegraph team members.
-Be sure to leave enough time for folks to experience the feature in their workflows and provide feedback. the #feedback-dogfood channel is a great place to ask for internal feedback.
+Be sure to leave enough time for folks to experience the feature in their workflows and provide feedback.
+The #feedback-dogfood channel is a great place to ask for internal feedback.
 1. **Analytics:** Validate logging is working for critical flows
 1. **Approvals:** Receive approval from key stakeholders.
 1. **Bug Tracking:** Keep track of all feedback.